Strand Theatre, Toowoomba: History

-This three-storeyed brick picture theatre was erected in 1915-16 for James Patrick Newman, a Toowoomba City alderman.
+This three-storeyed brick picture theatre was erected in 1915–16 for James Patrick Newman, a Toowoomba City alderman.

 It was constructed during the early and enthusiastic adoption of cinema by Australian audiences in the first two decades of the 20th century, when the new nation boasted a truly vibrant local film industry which competed healthily with imported British and American product.
 Its construction was illustrative of the early 20th century attempt to legitimise cinema as a respectable middle-class entertainment in Australia.

 In 1915 Newman commissioned established Brisbane architect George Henry Male Addison to design a picture theatre on a site in Margaret Street adjoining the Crown Hotel.
 This site had operated as the Crystal Palace Picture Gardens since early 1914.
 Addison called tenders in July 1915, and the contract was awarded to Luke Halley.

 The American-derived design was similar to picture theatres erected in other Australian cities during the 1910s.
 In particular, the large semi-circular glazed arch was reminiscent of the Majestic (1912) and Britannia (1913) in Melbourne and the Pavilion (1913) in Brisbane.
 It was, however, unorthodox in that the top level was designed as additional accommodation for the Crown Hotel, which was also owned by JP Newman.
 This third storey was accessed via a staircase from the hotel.

 Newman leased the theatre to moving picture exhibitor Senora Spencer, who named the venue the Strand, like her theatres in Brisbane and Newcastle.
-The first screening, which was accompanied by the Strand Symphony Orchestra and an opening ceremony performed by the Mayor of Toowoomba, took place on the evening of Saturday 15 April 1916.
+The first screening, which was accompanied by the Strand Symphony Orchestra and an opening ceremony performed by the Mayor of Toowoomba Alfred McWaters, took place on the evening of Saturday 15 April 1916.
+The program on the opening night consisted of British war correspondent Ellis Ashmead-Barlett's footage from the Gallipoli campaign.
+The theatre was so packed on the opening night that people had to be turned away, and later an apology was issued by the theatre in local newspaper.